 You are required to read assigned reading materials prior to the lecture on the relevant chapters.
+You are also responsible for completing four SPSS assignments, as they are a part of your grade.

 Also, a number of extra-credit opportunities will be available and will be described in class throughout the session.
-Note that you cannot earn more than 15 points total on all your extra-credit assignments.
+You cannot earn more than 10 points total on all your extra-credit assignments.